-Claim: The chairman of the Barilla pasta brand said he would never use homosexual couples in his advertisements.
+The chairman of the Barilla pasta brand once said he would never use homosexual couples in his advertisements.

 In the interview, Barilla said he opposed adoption by gay parents, but was in favour of allowing gay marriage, which is not legal in Italy.
 His comment about advertising was in response to a direct question about whether he would ever feature a gay family in his company’s commercials.

-If gays "like our pasta and our advertising, they'll eat our pasta, if they don't like it then they will not eat it and they will eat another brand," he said.
+If gays “like our pasta and our advertising, they’ll eat our pasta, if they don’t like it then they won’t eat it and they can eat another brand,” he said.

 Then the pasta magnate upped the ante by attacking gay adoption.
 “I have no respect for adoption by gay families because this concerns a person who is not able to choose,” he said.

 Guido Barilla subsequently issued a “clarification” (a typical evasive form of apology) for his remarks on the company’s web site and Facebook page, stating:

 With reference to remarks made yesterday to an Italian radio program, I apologize if my words have generated controversy or misunderstanding, or if they hurt someone’s sensitivity.

 For clarity, I would like to point out that:

 – I have the utmost respect for anyone, without distinction of any kind.

 – I have the utmost respect for gay people and for everyone’s right to express themselves.